Meet the Consultants

 Cognitive Processing Therapy Consultants

-Carin Lefkowitz, Psy.D., CDP Military Behavioral Health Psychologist
+Carin Lefkowitz, Psy.D., CDP Senior Military Behavioral Health Psychologist

 Greetings!
-I am a licensed psychologist and a Military Behavioral Health Psychologist for CDP.
-My main interest is in evidence-based treatment for PTSD and, while on staff at the Philadelphia VA Medical Center, I became a certified provider of PE, CPT and CBT-I. I especially enjoy helping patients (and their clinicians) consider which of these effective treatment(s) might best meet their needs.
-I am also a certified CPT Trainer and Consultant, and primarily provide consultation in CPT at this time.
-When I’m not traveling for a CDP training, I work remotely from my home outside Philadelphia.
+I am a licensed psychologist and a Senior Military Behavioral Health Psychologist for CDP.
+My main interests are in evidence-based treatments for PTSD and insomnia.
+While on staff at the Philadelphia VA Medical Center, I became a certified provider of PE, CPT and CBT-I. I am also a certified CPT Trainer and Consultant.
+I especially enjoy helping patients (and their clinicians) consider which of these effective treatment(s) might best meet their needs.
+I work remotely from my home outside Philadelphia.
 And when I’m not working, you can probably find me trying to sneak every stray cat, injured bird, or lost toad (yes, toad!) into the house without my husband noticing.
-You can reach me at carin.lefkowitz.ctr@usuhs.edu.
+You can reach me at carin.lefkowitz.ctr@usuhs.eduClick to see my CDP bio.

 Click to see my CDP bio.